 Once the steak is at your desired internal temperature, use oven mitts to remove the hot pan from the oven.
 Transfer steaks to a plate and cover loosely with foil.
 LET REST FOR 5-10 MINUTES so it finishes cooking and the juices can redistribute throughout the meat.
 (This is a very important step!)

 Steak Doneness Temperatures: Remove steaks at these temperatures before resting for the perfect doneness:

 *An oven-safe pan is one that is all metal and does not have rubber or plastic on the handle.
 If you don’t have an oven-safe pan, then preheat a metal sheet pan (with sides) in the oven.
 After the steak has been seared, transfer the steak using tongs to this hot sheet pan to finish in the oven.
 For easy clean up, you may want to cover it with foil.

-We get our meat from ButcherBox*.
-The beef is grass-fed, grass-finished with no hormones or antibiotics and is absolutely delicious!
-We highly recommend this service to source DELICIOUS and HEALTHY meat–like heritage-raised pork, organic chicken, wild salmon, and uncured bacon–and have used it for years ourselves. *Disclaimer: We are an affiliate of ButcherBox.
+Where We Get Our Beef: We get our beef from ButcherBox.
+The beef is grass-fed and curated from trusted farms.
+We highly recommend this service to source healthy meat–like uncured bacon, organic chicken, and wild salmon–and have used it for years ourselves.